Your basket is currently empty!

 [cta-solar]

 The value that solar panels add to a property is not mere speculation but an economic reality.
-Studies have shown that solar installations can enhance a UK home’s value by up to 25%, but this is all relative and no house is the same.
+Studies have shown that solar installations can enhance a UK home’s value on average by up to 14%, but this is all relative and no house is the same.

-However, in some it has been reported that in some English locales, the presence of solar PV could catapult property values by up to 38%, signaling a robust return on investment.
+However, in some it has been reported that in some English locales, the presence of solar PV could catapult property values by up to 38%, signalling solar panel system installation to be a of great benefit.
+Source – https://www.gov.uk/government/news/energy-saving-measures-boost-house-prices

 Moreover, solar-equipped homes often find buyers faster, suggesting an emerging preference in the housing market for homes with sustainable energy solutions.